Single-Peaked Consistency for Weak Orders Is Easy: Results

-\section{Single-Plateaued Consistency}
+\subsection{Single-Plateaued Consistency}

-Single-plateaued preferences are much more restrictive than \extsp\ preferences since they are essentially single-peaked except that they allow each preference order to have multiple top preferred candidates~\cite[Chapter 5]{bla:b:polsci:committees-elections}.
+Single-plateaued preferences are a much more restrictive model than \extsp\ preferences since they are essentially single-peaked except that each preference order can have multiple most preferred candidates~\cite[Chapter 5]{bla:b:polsci:committees-elections}.

-Since a preference order must be \emph{strictly} increasing and then \emph{strictly} decreasing with respect to an axis $A$ (excluding its most preferred candidates) we can again use the v-valley substructure.
-However we will need another substructure to prevent two candidates that are indifferent in a voter's preference order from appearing on the same side of their peak. \begin{definition} A preference order $v$ over a candidate set $C$ contains a \emph{nonpeak plateau} with respect to $A$ if and only if there exist distinct candidates $a,b,c, \in C$ such that $a < b < c$ in $A$ and either $a > b \sim c$ or $a \sim b < c$ in $v$. \end{definition} We use the v-valley and nonpeak plateau substructures to state the following lemma. \begin{lemma} Let $V$ be a preference profile of weak orders. $V$ is single-plateaued with respect to an axis $A$ if and only if no preference order $v \in V$ contains a v-valley or a nonpeak plateau with respect to $A$. \end{lemma}
+Since a preference order must be strictly increasing and then strictly decreasing with respect to an axis (excluding its most preferred candidates) we can again use the v-valley substructure.
+However we will need another substructure to prevent two candidates that are ranked indifferent in a voter's preference order from appearing on the same side of that voter's peak (plateau).